Siege of Port Hudson: Changes of command

-Farragut's fleet defies Port Hudson
+Farragut's fleet passes Port Hudson

 Farragut had gathered his attack force by March 13, 1863.
 This fleet consisted of four principal warships and three gunboats.
 The principal warships were the sloops-of-war USS Hartford, USS Richmond, and USS Monongahela and the steam paddle frigate USS Mississippi.
 The gunboats were USS Albatross, USS Genesee, and USS Kineo.
 Farragut commanded this fleet from his flagship, Hartford.
 The first six vessels were lashed together in an attack column of pairs, with Mississippi bringing up the rear by herself.

 Farragut had made fairly elaborate preparations of the vessels themselves for a night attack resembling the Battle of Forts Jackson and St. Phillip, clearing the ships for action, whitewashing the gun decks to improve visibility for night action, and bringing up mortar boats for support.
 He also had the anchor chains of the attacking ships lashed to the sides of the attack ships as improvised armor.
 He did not however, make the systematic survey of defenses and sustained bombardment that supported the battle for the passage of the forts guarding New Orleans.

 The Confederate fortress was ready for the attack, having noticed increased naval activity downriver, and the ranging shots of the six mortar schooners which covered the advance of the Union fleet near Prophet's Island, three miles (4.3 km) downriver from Port Hudson.
 At this time the Confederates had over twenty cannon covering the river arranged in eleven batteries of artillery, including nine batteries of heavy coastal artillery.
 Lieutenant Colonel Marshall J. Smith commanded these heavy guns, and had instructed the gun crews of his plans before the battle.

 Battery Number Seven was a heated shot position, using ammunition particularly effective against wooden warships.
 Other preparations included preparing piles of pine wood to be ignited to illuminate the river for night action, and observation posts near the river to fire rockets to warn of the approach of enemy vessels.
 The first of these rockets was fired at 11:20 pm on March 14, 1863, at the approach of Farragut's fleet.
 Instantly an eight-inch (203-mm) smoothbore shell from Battery 9 was fired at Albatross, beginning the battle.
 The Union fleet advanced steadily upriver, beginning a general fire of broadsides as soon as their guns bore on the lower Confederate batteries on the Port Hudson slopes.
 The heavier Confederate guns, mounted over the walls of the seven lunettes on the crest of the bluffs, had difficulty aiming at the ships, which were hugging the shorelines of the bluffs in order to avoid shoals on the western shore near the curve of the river north of Port Hudson.